MPCA-air/hysplit/README.md

 # hysplit
-Run HYSPLIT background trajectories from R
+Run HYSPLIT background trajectories from R on a Windows machine